 Shareholder proposals requesting a report on reduction of water pollution.
-Based on the Governance Rating score: FOR when the Company receives one of the lowest two scores on the Governance Rating; AGAINST otherwise.
+Based on the overall Governance Score: FOR when the Company receives one of the lowest two scores; AGAINST otherwise.

 Shareholder proposal requesting a report on quantitative metrics identified by the Sustainability Accounting Standards Board (SASB) as providing material information on water resource risks for the meat, poultry and dairy sector at reasonable expense and excluding confidential information.
-Based on the Governance Rating score: FOR when the Company receives one of the lowest two scores on the Governance Rating; AGAINST otherwise.
+Based on the overall Governance Score: FOR when the Company receives one of the lowest two scores; AGAINST otherwise.

-Shareholder proposals requesting a report on environmental expenditures (voluntary climate-related activities) including incurred costs and associated significant and actual benefits that have accrued to shareholders, the public health and the environment, including the global climate, from the company's environment-related activities that are voluntary and that exceed U.S. and foreign compliance and regulatory requirements.
-Based on the Governance Rating score: FOR when the Company receives one of the lowest two scores on the Governance Rating; AGAINST otherwise.
+Shareholder proposals requesting a report on environmental expenditures (voluntary climate-related activities) including incurred costs and associated significant and actual benefits that have accrued to shareholders, the public health and the environment, including the global climate, from the Company's environment-related activities that are voluntary and that exceed U.S. and foreign compliance and regulatory requirements.
+Based on the overall Governance Score: FOR when the Company receives one of the lowest two scores; AGAINST otherwise.

-AGAINST shareholder proposals requesting a report on electrification of the transportation sector.
+AGAINST shareholder proposals requesting a report on electrification of the transporation sector.